 The development of effective organization skills is crucial for children to ensure that they have structure, focus and good time management skills, as these abilities are important as they mature from infancy, begin school and become young adults.
-Organization skills (also known as executive functioning skills) are skills of cognition that are necessary to complete and manage an activity.
+Organization skills (also known as executive functioning skills) are B of cognition that are necessary to complete and manage an activity.
 To be able to achieve a task, such as preparing for school and the weather for the day, requires being able to control one’s emotions, keeping focus and following through with the task.

 How do I know if my child has organization skills issues?